YumikaFukuyama/ComputerTech-2026/WEEK2.md

 | Speed | Slower to write | Faster for active processing |
 | Example | BIOS firmware | Computer main memory |

+**ROM**
+- ROM stores permanent instructions needed to start a computer.
+- For example, the firmware such as BIOS is stored in ROM.
+- Because it is non-volatile, the data stays even when the computer is turned off.

+**DRAM**
+- DRAM is a type of RAM used as the main memory in computers.
+- It temporarily stores programs and data that the CPU is currently using.
+- It must be constantly refreshed to keep the data, which is why it is called “dynamic”.